uoft-cs-robotics/robot_system_tools/README.md

                             --build-arg realtime_computer_ip=<realtime_computer_ip address>\
                             --build-arg franka_firmware_version=<franka_firmware_version>
 ```
-Note:For example if your firmware is 3.x, franka_firmware_version=3
+Note:For example if your firmware is 3.x, franka_firmware_version=3.
+For your robot, you can find this in Franka Desk -> Settings -> System -> Version.

 ## Workstation Computer
 Build docker container for the workstation computer that has GPU/nvidia drivers